 - Reason: The Great Firewall and geographic restrictions (copyright laws)

 - The best way to resolve this: A VPN with servers in China

 - What VPN do we recommend: Transocks, VPN Area and Hide My Ass are to date the best VPNs that we have found for accessing the Chinanet.

-- Who do we recommend use a VPN with servers in China?: People of Chinese origin who live outside of the country, Mandarin students and people who due to their job or for other reasons need access resources hosted in China.
+- Who do we recommend using a VPN with servers in China?: People of Chinese origin who live outside of the country, Mandarin students, and people who due to their job or for other reasons need access to resources hosted in China.